MattHarrington/BuildCamp/Monday/Session_03_Intro_to_Cloud_Computing/README.md

 In Session 6, you'll learn how to deploy to Azure from Visual Studio.
 However, in this session we'll use the portal and drop down to the command line and use the Azure CLI utility you installed in Session 2.
 This is written in Node and runs on Windows, OSX, or Linux.

+1. Install GitHub for Windows as outlined in [Part 0 of Session 4](https://github.com/mattharrington/BuildCamp/tree/master/Monday/Session_04_Git#part-0-set-up), the Git session.
-1. Log onto the Azure portal
+2. Log onto the Azure portal
 2. Click the Plus sign in the lower left corner
 3. Select "Compute -> Web Site -> From Gallery"
 4. Sroll down and select "Node JS Empty Site"